Anello-Photonics/docs-A1/docs/communication_messaging.rst

 2.1  NMEA 0183 Data Input Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ANELLO Maritime INS supports standard NMEA 0183 input messages which allow the USV to send in external sensor information (e.g., speed-aiding).
-ANELLO also has proprietary messages following the NMEA proprietary format, with a prefix of “$P”, company code “AP” (ANELLO Photonics), and the message code.
+The ANELLO Maritime INS supports standard NMEA 0183 input messages which allow the USV to send in external sensor information, e.g. for speed-aiding.
+ANELLO also has a set of proprietary messages, following the standard NMEA proprietary format with a prefix of “$P”, company code of “AP” (ANELLO Photonics), and the message code.

-The minimum sensor aiding for the ANELLO Maritime INS is velocity aiding via either a paddle wheel, Doppler velocity log (DVL), or another source.
+The minimum aiding recommended for optimal GPS-denied performance with the ANELLO Maritime INS is speed aiding via either a paddle wheel, ultrasonic sensor, Doppler velocity log (DVL), or another source.

 2.1.1.
 RPM: Revolutions
 """"""""""""""""""""""""